bmuschko/ckad-crash-course/exercises/31-networkpolicy/solution/solution.md

 nginx   1/1     Running   0          14s   10.0.0.101   minikube   <none>           <none>
 ```

-Open a connection to the Pod `nginx` won't be allowed and times out.
+Opening a connection to the Pod `nginx` won't be allowed and times out.

 ```
 $ kubectl exec -it busybox -n k1 -- wget --timeout=5 10.0.0.101:80